bparanj/crystal/electronics/zettel/slideswitch.md

    A slide switch is a mechanical device that opens or closes a circuit when a lever slides between different positions.
 By changing the position of the lever, you either connect or disconnect contacts inside the switch.

-    Think of a slide switch as a sliding door.
-When the door is open, people can pass through (current flows); when the door is closed, people are blocked (current stops).

     In a flashlight, a slide switch allows you to turn the light on by sliding the switch to one position and off by sliding it to another.

 2. What are the main positions of a slide switch?